NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 <preference name="deployment-target" value="10" />
 ```

- - Go inside your platforms/ios folder then on the cli do
+ - Go inside your platforms/ios folder (You will see a file named Podfile here) then on the cli do
  ```sh
  pod install
  ```